 For instance, daily, the foster family can help your child use whatever the judge has approved communication devices to contact you.
 Something as simple as having the foster family remind your child to call you at a certain time each day is a great benefit to you.
 Keep in mind that the foster family can prevent you from engaging in excessive or inappropriate attempts to communicate with your child.

 The foster family to your child is also on the front lines in terms of helping your child sort through the difficult emotions that they have experienced in terms of the removal from your home.
-However, you should not seek out the foster family in this regard.
+However, you should not seek out a foster family in this regard.
 The foster parents are best suited to speak directly to CPS about any problems- not with you or your child.

 When your child does have visits with you, the foster family is often the first group of people who will spend time with the child.
 These folks will be able to keep a note of how your child behaves, what your child says, and generally your child's attitudes towards spending time with him or her.
 If the foster parent observed that issues arose in a particular visitation session, that could be reported to the CPS caseworker.
-You can address these issues with the caseworker directly rather than letting the issues and worsen over time.
+You can address these issues with the caseworker directly rather than letting the issues worsen over time.